Skip to main content

 Can I get dengue in San Mateo County?

 Dengue is not currently present among mosquitoes in San Mateo County.
-However, a species of mosquito capable of transmitting dengue, Aedes aegypti, has been found in San Mateo County recently.
+However, a species of mosquito capable of transmitting dengue, Aedes aegypti, has been found in San Mateo County as recently as 2015 (but not since).
 Local mosquitoes could become infected by feeding on someone with an active case of dengue.
-For this reason, the District works closely with the County Health Department on all mosquito-borne disease cases.
+For this reason, the District works closely with San Mateo County Health Department on all mosquito-borne disease cases.
 When a mosquito-borne disease is detected in a patient in San Mateo County, the health department notifies the District.
 District staff will then conduct mosquito surveillance in the area to ensure that vector mosquitoes are kept at very low numbers.

 What can I do if I am traveling to a country where dengue is present?

 There is currently no vaccine or medication to prevent infection with dengue.
 Travelers are advised to avoid mosquito bites.
-For information on protecting yourself from mosquito bites, see What You Can Do: Mosquitoes.
+Use an EPA-registered repellent to protect yourself from mosquito bites and the disease they carry.

 Join our mailing list